How to negotiate a better deal on your home loan

 Researching the local property market gives you an upper hand when it comes to negotiating with your lender.
 Get to know the property market by speaking to local mortgage brokers and viewing similar property listings in the area so you have an idea of what your property is worth.

 Learn more about what drives property price growth, such as access to public transport hubs or proximity to public amenities.
 Consider the positive aspects of the property such as the structural integrity or kerb appeal so you can build a case about the selling points (and value) of your asset.

 It's also a good idea to take a look around to see what interest rates your bank is currently offering to new customers, as well as the rates that are available from other lenders.
 Not only will this help you work out if you’re getting a good deal, but it will also strengthen your argument when it comes time to talk to your bank.

-Look below to get an idea of the current rates right now, or view more in our home oan comparison guide.
+Look at the table at the bottom of the page to get an idea of the current rates, or view more in our home loan comparison guide.

 Find out what you can afford to borrow

 Your budget is the amount of money that you can afford to make towards each periodic repayment.
 Most people have a bottom line (the lowest amount possible) and a ceiling (the highest amount they are willing to dish out) when it comes to home loan amounts.
 Work closely with an accountant and a mortgage broker to help you estimate how much you can afford to borrow.